UPDATE : January 12, 2026 - 06:13 am

-The State Police has carried out a large-scale operation against the piracy audiovisual, defined as “the largest ever conducted” in Italy and Europe.
-Coordinating more than 270 agents, 89 searches were carried out in fifteen Italian regions and 14 searches abroad with the support of international police forces.
+The Italian State Police has launched a major operation against audiovisual piracy, described as "the largest ever conducted" in Italy and Europe.
+Coordinating more than 270 officers, 89 searches were conducted in fifteen Italian regions and 14 abroad, with the support of international police forces.

 A coordinated action at European level